-Colorado State University Veterinary School has information on various websites that address sustainability, but it is not centralized.
+Score explanation: Colorado State University Veterinary School has information on various websites that address sustainability, but it is not centralized.
 The new veterinary health and education project has a site that explicitly discusses sustainability in the new VHEC building, but not broader programs or people.
 Research groups with emphasis on sustainability often have their own website, but these rarely cross-reference other resources.
 The college research page includes details on sustainable laboratory practices, but not research on sustainability topics.
 Stories about sustainability are routinely shared on social media, and on college websites, but are not centrally organized.
 The veterinary school is referenced on several CSU sustainability websites.

-4. Does your veterinary school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
-2 Yes, there is a student organization with faculty support at my veterinary school dedicated to planetary health or sustainability in vetcare.
-1 Yes, there is a student organization at my veterinary school dedicated to planetary health or sustainability in vetcare but it lacks faculty support.
-0 No, there is not a student organization at my institution dedicated to planetary health or sustainability in vetcare.
+4.4.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Yes, there is a student organisation with faculty support at my institution dedicated to planetary health or sustainability in healthcare.
+(2 points) Yes, there is a student organisation at my institution dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point) No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points) Score Assigned:

-Colorado State University has a One Health Club that includes a board position specific to the environment.
-The club is supported by a faculty advisor and also the larger institutional One Health Institute dedicated to the idea: health for all of us - people, animal, places - depends on thinking about all of us as a system.

-5. Is there a student liaison representing sustainability interests who serves on a veterinary school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- 1 Yes, there is a student representative that serves on a veterinary school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+2 Score explanation: Colorado State University has a One Health Club that includes a board position specific to the environment.
+The club is supported by a faculty advisor and also the larger institutional One Health Institute dedicated to the idea: health for all of us - people, animals, places - depends on thinking about all of us as a system.
+4.5.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) No, there is no such student representative.
+(0 points) Score Assigned:

-Colorado State University's Veterinary school class executive boards each include a sustainability chair tasked with facilitating accessible sustainable choices for the class.
+Score explanation: Colorado State University's Veterinary school class executive boards each include a sustainability chair tasked with facilitating accessible sustainable choices for the class.
 Their responsibilities include ensuring board members prioritize environmental consciousness in decision-making and event planning.
 Previous achievements by committees involve initiatives like composting in the cubes, "Bring Your Own Cup" events, and carpooling resources.
 The sustainability chair collaborates with the Wellness chair and oversees subcommittee members during their one-year commitment.
 Each year has their own representative.
 Students also participate in the Veterinary Health System Sustainability Committee which is open to staff, faculty and students who are part of the CSU veterinary hospital system.

-6. In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+1 4.6.
+In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
+(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
 1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
 1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
 1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)
+1 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1 Score Assigned: 6 Score explanation: